 In Texas, drivers are required to cover liability coverage in the following amounts.

 You may be able to file a claim with your insurance, too.
-If you have medical expenses coverage, or uninsured or underinsured motorist coverage, your policy amount can provide compensation for head injuries.
+If you have medical expenses coverage or uninsured or underinsured motorist coverage, your policy amount can provide compensation for head injuries.

 A traumatic brain injury is often extremely costly, the initial medical care alone can be thousands of dollars.
 What’s more, depending upon the severity of the TBI, long-term rehab may be required, returning to work may be impossible, and psychological injuries—like depression and PTSD—may also develop.
 A TBI can have a permanent negative impact on a person.

 As such, filing a claim with the other driver’s insurance company may not yield enough compensation to pay adequately for the full extent of your injuries.
-Instead, filing a personal injury lawsuit may be with your best interest.
+Instead, filing a personal injury lawsuit may be in your best interest.

 In filing a personal injury lawsuit, you can sue for damages for the full amount of the harm you’ve suffered, including damages for pain and suffering.
 These damages can help to pay for all expenses related to your traumatic brain injury.

 There are a lot of steps to take when filing an accident claim after you’ve suffered a TBI.
 From filing the claim on time to gathering evidence, proving fault, and negotiating a settlement, filing a claim can feel overwhelming.
-When you’re coping with a traumatic brain injury, this is even more true.
+When you’re coping with a traumatic brain injury, this is even truer.